 The first round of surveys were completed in January 2013, the data analysis stage does take a long time.
 We are also currently completing walking tours and interviews with a small number of people to allow us a greater understanding of community-based experiences.
 Additionally, we are meeting with community groups to discuss the findings in relation to their local context.

 How will results be distributed?

 We are currently presenting initial findings to local community members.
 These visits are to local groups that we have formed a relationship with, in hope that we can have discussions with local input to assist in the interpretation of the findings.
 If you would like to know more about these visits contact: Elyse at firstname.lastname@example.org

 When will results be available?

-We are aiming to commence community visits in the middle of this year (2013).
-Conference presentations will also commence this year and papers will start to be written.
+We have begun community visits in October 2013 and conference presentations at various disaster forums have occurred this year and papers are starting to be written.
 Once we have visited all communities, we will continue to report to our other partners (see list below) and disseminate the results through conference presentations, reports and journals (publications) into the future.

 Am I too late to participate?

 At this stage it is no longer possible to complete a survey.
 The next stage of our study involves walking tours and interviews which will be starting soon, however only a small number of people will participate in these.
 Feel free to contact us for more information if you are interested and we are happy to discuss this with you further.
 Email: email@example.com